 School of Trades, Technology and Mining

-The Electrical Pre-Apprenticeship Academic Information is listed below.
+The Welding Pre-Apprenticeship Academic Information is listed below.
 Information on the Apprenticeship training can be found at the Advanced Education Branch of the Yukon Government Department of Education.

-The objective of this program is to provide students with:
+The objective of the Welding Pre-Apprenticeship Program is to provide students with:

-- Theoretical trade knowledge which together with hands on shop experience will enable students to go on to train for employment as capable and knowledgeable apprentices and entry-level workers in the trade.
+- Theoretical trade knowledge which, together with hands-on shop experience, will enable students to go on to train for employment as capable and knowledgeable first-year apprentices.

-- Ability to apply mathematical concepts to the Electrical trade.
+- The ability to apply mathematical concepts to the welding equipment field.

 - Mature Student Status with acceptable scores on the College Placement Assessment or GED; OR

-- Pass Level E Trades Entrance Exam; OR
+- Pass Level A Trades Entrance exam; OR

 - Suitable work clothes and steel toed work shoes.